Multi-Layer Cycle Benchmarking for high-accuracy error characterization: Fitting the noise parameters

 for $j=1, \dots, l-1$.
-This reduces the number of unlearnable \gls{dof} to one, which we can identify with a specific fidelity, say $f_q^{L_1}$.
+This reduces the number of unlearnable \gls{dof} to one, which we can identify with a specific eigenvalue, say $f_q^{L_1}$.
 We estimate its numerical value $u$ by minimizing the sum $S$ of the squared residues

-computed by comparing the low-accuracy fidelity estimations with the effect of the high-fidelity constraints from \gls{mlcb}.
+computed by comparing the low-accuracy eigenvalue estimations with the effect of the high-accuracy constraints from \gls{mlcb}.
 This procedure can be readily adjusted to tackle scenarios where different pairs of layers have been studied with \gls{mlcb}.